HomeDing/homeding.github.io/microcharts.md

 Inside the `linechart.svg` file the required additional javascript files are references and loaded automatically.

-## Using a Micro Chart API
+* microsvg.js - This file contains some useful functions for working with SVG elements.

-The functionality fo the chart is available when all files have been loaded.
+* linechart.js - This file implements the API for the chart

-The code for getting access to the API of the micro chart therefore should be placed in the window onload handler.
+## Using a Micro Chart by API

-It is available on the inner svg document object:
+The functionality for the chart is available when all files have been loaded by the API property of the document of the svg element.

-Instead of getting the API reference every time a method is called a global variable can be used as a cache.
+As best practice the API should be extracted once and then stored in a variable that will be permanent available for direct access in a window onload handler.

 ```JavaScript
 var chartObj;